Sharky123-Dev/sharky_hud/README.md

 ## Installation

-This script doesn´t have any dependencies.
+This script need ESX legacy for work with hunger and thirst (https://github.com/esx-framework/es_extended/tree/legacy)

 First, download the file via GitHub or GitBash.